 We get asked two questions more than any other here at Wareable: ‘Should I buy [insert Apple Watch model]?’ and ‘Should I upgrade from [insert Apple Watch model]?’.

 This guide answers those questions.
-It’s the definitive cheat sheet if you’re looking to find out which Apple Watch is right for you, and whether this is the right time to buy it.
+It’s the definitive cheat sheet for deciding which Apple Watch is best and whether this is the right time to buy it.

 Explore below to find summaries of each Apple Watch and our buying and upgrade recommendations.
 And make sure you read our guide to the best Apple Watch alternatives.